Easy Orange Cranberry Ricotta Cookies Recipe

 Q4.
 Do I have to glaze them?

 No, but the glaze adds citrus pop and a pretty finish.
-If you skip it, consider dusting with powdered sugar or adding a bit more zest to the dough.
+If you skip it, consider dusting the dough with powdered sugar or adding a bit more zest.
 You can also dunk half the cookie in melted white chocolate for drama.

 Q5.
 Can I make them gluten-free?

 Yes.
-Use a 1:1 gluten-free all-purpose flour blend with xanthan gum included.
+Use a 1:1 gluten-free all-purpose flour blend that includes xanthan gum.
 The cookies may spread a hair more, so chill the dough and bake a minute longer if needed.
 Flavor stays awesome.

 Q6.
 How do I get a stronger orange flavor?